 The zoo also hosts numerous events throughout the year, so be sure to visit their website to learn more!

-13. Have Fun At The Denver Museum Of Nature And Science
+13. Denver Museum Of Nature And Science

 Another popular museum in Denver is the Denver Museum of Nature and Science.
 Immerse yourself in all things science when you visit this interactive museum.
 Take time to check out the Dead Sea Scrolls, black holes, and the Russian folk carvings before watching a movie in the IMAX 3D Theater.